ryanmaclean/Dlink-DSR-500N-OpenBSD-Upgrade-on-OSX/README.md

-# Dlink DSR-500N OpenBSD Upgrade on OSX
+# Dlink DSR-500N BSD Upgrade on OSX
-A quick guide to getting OpenBSD 5.9 running on the Dlink DSR-500N using an Apple Mac as the workstation.
+A quick guide to getting BSD running on the Dlink DSR-500N using an Apple Mac as the workstation.

-We'll use the built-in Apple tftp server, files from the OpenBSD 5.9 Octeon release and some happy thoughts.
+We'll use the built-in Apple tftp server, files from the BSD Octeon release and some happy thoughts.

 Commands
 ========